 CBD Oil for Trigeminal Neuralgia

-CBD is now among the most popular natural health products in the world.
-It is one of the many active compounds that cannabis plants produce in their flowers, leaves, and stems.
+Cannabidiol, also known as CBD, is now among the most popular natural health products in the world.
+It is one of the many active compounds found in cannabis plants.

-Unlike the infamous THC, CBD does not cause intoxication.
+Unlike THC, CBD does not cause intoxication.
 However, it does have a wide range of both physical and psychological effects.
-These effects are primarily thanks to CBD’s ability to interact with the body’s in-built endocannabinoid system (ECS).
+These effects are primarily due to CBD’s ability to interact with the body’s built-in endocannabinoid system (ECS).